Visithrand/loanwise-central/backend/README.md

 ---

 **Note**: This backend is designed to work seamlessly with the TypeScript React frontend.
-All API responses are TypeScript-friendly and include proper CORS configuration for frontend integration.
+All API responses are TypeScript-friendly and include proper CORS configuration for frontend integration. **🌐 OPEN ACCESS - Anyone can login with any valid email format!
+No restrictions!**